-The Treaty's definition of investment if broad, recognizing that investment can take a wide variety of forms.
+The Treaty's definition of investment is broad, recognizing that investment can take a wide variety of forms.
 Every kind of investment is specifically incorporated in the definition; moreover, it is explicitly noted that investment may consist or take the form of any of a number of interests, claims, and rights.
+The Treaty provides that any change in the form of an investment does not affect its character as an investment.

 The Treaty provides an illustrative list of the forms an investment may take.
 Establishing a subsidiary is a common way of making an investment.
 Other forms that an investment might take include equity and debt interests in a company; contractual rights; tangible, intangible, and intellectual property; and rights conferred pursuant to law, such as licenses and permits.
-Investment as defined by the Treaty generally excludes claims arising solely from trade transactions, such as a sale of goods across a border that does not otherwise involve an investment.
+Investments as defined by the Treaty generally excludes claims arising solely from trade transactions, such as a sale of goods across a border that does not otherwise involve an investment.